unswexplains/unswexplains.github.io/c25085f20431/content.md

+%% $ The problem with small samples %%

 # Kidney cancer study

 A study of the incidence of kidney cancer in the 3,141 counties of the United States.
 Counties with the lowest rate of kidney cancer: mostly rural, sparsely populated.
 Why might that be?